 *Waging a War against the Government is punishable.
 In this case, mere intention to commit is punishable.

 *Similarly, mere assembly of persons to commit a dacoity is punishable even though there is no preparation for it.

-In the Indian Law, Mere Preparation to commit an offense is punishable in the following offenses.
+In the Indian Law, Mere Preparation to commit an offence is punishable in the following offences.

 *Waging War Preparation to commit a dacoity

 *Possessing counterfeit coins,

 *false weight or measurement and forged documents.